Welcome

 Photo of my Used Rubber USA reclaimed inner tube bags included in Smithsonian Museum of Natural History, Washington DC Earthsense exhibition 1991-1994

-Vestment: Woven from reclaimed bicycle inner tube from CMCA Biennial.
+Vestment: Woven from reclaimed bicycle inner tube with brass rivets.

 Inner Tube Sampling: Reclaimed bicycle inner tube from CMCA Biennial.